Mini-pupillage

 What is mini-pupillage?

 Mini-pupillage is work experience with one or more of the barristers at Cornerstone Barristers.
-Mini-pupillage gives the opportunity to view the life of a barrister first-hand and provides a special insight into life at our Chambers.
+Mini-pupillage provides an opportunity to view the life of a barrister first-hand and gives a special insight into life at our Chambers.
 Most Chambers, when considering applications for full pupillage, will expect to see that an applicant has undertaken at least two mini-pupillages.
 It helps the applicant demonstrate that they understand the nature of practice at the independent Bar.

 • What to expect

-The type of work that mini-pupils do during their time with us depends on the cases being handled by our barristers in that particular week.
+The type of hearing that mini-pupils will observe will depend on the cases being handled by our barristers at that particular time.
 Mini-pupils need to be flexible: sometimes cases settle at the last minute or clients’ plans change.
 Last-minute change is all part of life at the Bar, but our staff will do their best to reallocate mini-pupils to other cases or barristers.

 • Eligibility